Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Bridgett is leading an improvement initiative within your company.
 She has been told that the company wants to have the highest customer satisfaction in the industry.
 Currently, the company has a customer satisfaction rating of 92% but the industry leader has an average of 94%.
 Bridgett decides that the company should set their goal of obtaining a 96% customer satisfaction score within the next 12 months.
-What step of the continual improvement model is Bridgett currently in?
+What step of the Continual Improvement model is Bridgett currently in?

 - [ ] What is the vision?
 - [x] Where do we want to be?